scragg0x/realms-wiki/README.md

 ### LDAP (beta)

-Realms uses the following library to authenticate using LDAP.  https://github.com/ContinuumIO/flask-ldap-login It supports direct bind and bind by search.
+Realms can authenticate users with a LDAP directory.
+It supports "direct bind" and "bind by search".

 Use these examples as a guide and place it in your realms-wiki.json config.

+LDAP connections with TLS (port 636) or with START_TLS are not yet possible.

 #### Bind By Search Example

 In this example, BIND_DN and BIND_AUTH are used to search and authenticate.
 Leaving them blank implies anonymous authentication.

     "LDAP": {
         "URI": "ldap://localhost:8389",